C++14: Lambda capture expressions

-The attribute deprecated
+The deprecated attribute

 The deprecated attribute allows marking an entity deprecated, which makes it still legal to use but puts users on notice that use is discouraged and may cause a warning message to be printed during compilation.
-An optional string literal can appear as the argument of deprecated, to explain the rationale for deprecation and suggest a replacement.
+An optional string literal can appear as the argument of deprecated("Reason"), to explain the rationale for deprecation and suggest a replacement.